 - A course of brief therapy at CAPS for problems that are well defined and can be reasonably resolved in a short period of time;

-- Follow up visits to help stabilize a currently stressful situation and to continue assessment of helpful interventions;
+- Follow up appointment to help stabilize a currently stressful situation and to continue assessment of helpful interventions;

 - Participation in a group at CAPS;